-Generally, states with a B grade have personal finance topics in their instructional guidelines, and require local school districts to implement them.
+States with a B grade have personal finance topics in their educational standards and require local school districts to implement them.
 To graduate from high school in a B state, a student must take a course that includes personal finance topics.
 Most states identify a specific course that must be taken to graduate from high school that includes financial literacy instruction.
 Other states have very specific standards that must be taught as a graduation requirement but leave how the instruction is implemented up to local school districts.

-These states require personal finance topics and often embed them in civics, economics, family and consumer sciences, business or mathematics courses.
+These states require that personal finance topics be taught and embed them in economics, civics, family and consumer sciences, business, life skills, career readiness or mathematics courses.

-Two states earned a C grade because they require that each high school offer a personal finance course as an elective.
-This at least gives students and parents the choice of taking such a course.
-Other states were given the grade of C because they require specific personal finance topics to be taught in high school by inclusion of these topics in the states' instructional guidelines.
+States were given the grade of C because they require that substantive personal finance topics be taught in high school by inclusion of these topics in the states' instructional guidelines.
 However, it is left up to the local school board to determine how and where to integrate these topics into the classroom.
-It also is not clear how the state determines if the local schools are in fact meeting these requirements.

-Those states receiving a D grade require that personal finance topics be included in instructional guidelines and requires that the school districts implement them.
-But the content requirements vary greatly, and schools are not instructed to include the topics in any course needed for graduation.
-In Grade D states, personal finance concepts are often taught in electives courses, if they are taught at all.
-How and if these standards are implemented is left up to the school districts.
+Those states receiving a D grade require that modest levels of personal finance topics be included in instructional guidelines and that the school districts implement them.
+Schools are not instructed to include the topics in any course needed for graduation.
+In Grade D states, personal finance concepts are often taught in elective courses, if they are taught at all.
+How these standards are implemented is left up to the school districts.
 It is not clear how the states ensure that the schools teach these topics.
 These states are not monitoring how the required academic standards are being taught at the local school district level.

 Alaska, California, Connecticut, Delaware, District of Columbia, Hawaii, Massachusetts, Pennsylvania, Rhode Island, South Dakota, Washington & Wisconsin